KxSystems/docs-v1/docs/ml/nlp.md

 Where `x` is string or a list of strings (==dicts and tables??==), returns a dictionary or table containing the sentiment of the text.

-An example run of sentences from _Moby Dick_:
+An run of sentences from _Moby Dick_:
 ```q
 q).nlp.sentiment("Three cheers,men--all hearts alive!";"No,no! shame upon all cowards-shame upon them!")
 compound   pos       neg       neu